• /

 Platforms: Windows, macOS, Xbox One, PS4, Nintendo Switch

 The title appeared out of nowhere and took the market by storm.
-It looks like an impossible task for a 2D sidescroller, but developers knew how to draw everyone’s attention — with a unique art style and hand-drawn animation just like in cartoons from the golden epoch.
+It looks like an impossible task for a 2D sidescroller.
+Still, developers knew how to draw everyone’s attention — with a unique art style and hand-drawn animation just like in cartoons from the golden epoch.
 Playing Cuphead is like diving into an XX-century cartoon where you are no longer just a mere viewer but the main hero.
 However, thanks to stunning visuals, the game is as pleasant to watch as to play.
 Unity may not be the best engine for 2D games, but in the right hands, it does the job.

 Firewatch